Braves vs. Yankees Player Props Betting Odds

-Player props are listed for Ronald Acuna Jr. and Gleyber Torres, among others, when the Atlanta Braves host the New York Yankees at Truist Park on Monday at 7:20 PM ET.
+Gleyber Torres and Ronald Acuna Jr. are among the players with prop bets available when the New York Yankees and the Atlanta Braves meet at Truist Park on Tuesday (starting at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!